Nate Lowe Player Props: Rangers vs. Cubs

 Nate Lowe At The Plate

-- Lowe is hitting .240 with two doubles, a home run and a walk.
+- Lowe has two doubles, a home run and a walk while batting .241.

-- Lowe has had a base hit in four of six games this year, and multiple hits once.
+- Lowe has had a base hit in five of seven games this year, and multiple hits once.

-- He has hit a long ball in one of six games, and in 3.8% of his plate appearances.
+- He has hit a long ball in one of seven games, and in 3.3% of his plate appearances.

 - In four games this year, Lowe has picked up an RBI, with more than one RBI once.